-Athletes from countries that do not have national competitions will be allowed to compete at an Open Competition to qualify for WPSC.
-The Netherlands will offer this possibility as part of our national championships.
-Register is possible from October 1 to November 1.
-After registration you are able to withdraw without statement of reason until November 15.
+Athletes from countries that do not have national competitions will be allowed to compete at an Open Competition to qualify for WPSC on 14/15 July 2018.
+The Netherlands will offer this possibility as part of our national championships on 2/3 June 2018.
+Register is possible from October 1 to March 1.
+After registration you are able to withdraw without statement of reason until March 1.

 How does it work?